The University of Toronto’s commitment to accessibility is described on its website as follows:

 We will post signs by campus buildings and have volunteers on hand to guide conference attendees to the appropriate entrances.

 The University of Toronto Campus Map also provides information on accessible entrances for all buildings on campus.

 If you plan on travelling via public transit we recommend that you consult the TTC’s Handbook for Accessible Travel before arriving in Toronto.
 The handbook has information on wheelchair accessible stops and includes an accessible route planner.
 Not all the subway stops on the TTC are wheelchair accessible yet, including Museum Station, which is the closest subway stop to the conference venue.
 It has two exits, both of which require climbing stairs.
 The closest TTC stop with a wheelchair accessible entrance/exit is Bloor/Yonge Station.
 It is a ten-minute walk from Victoria University.
 Bay St Station is not wheelchair accessible, but has escalators from the platform to street level.
 It is a six-minute walk from the conference venue.

 The Northrop Fry Centre in Victoria College will be available to attendees as a family room.
 There are no sinks - but it will have a diaper changing station and tables and chairs as well as WiFi.
-Attendees can use it as a lactation room, a rendezvous room for partners and kids, or a place to relax with a tired child.
-As with the previous conference the room is intended as a place where you can feel more comfortable; especially too, where partners or baby-sitters can wait without feeling out-of place at the conference.
-There will be a Facebook group to share advice and babysitting - contact email@example.com for more information.
+Attendees can use it as a rendezvous room for partners and kids, or a place to relax with a tired child.
+The room is intended as a place where you can feel more comfortable; especially too, where partners or baby-sitters can wait without feeling out-of place at the conference.

-Room 211 in Victoria College will be available for attendees to use as a quiet space throughout the conference.
+Room 108 in Emmanuel College will be available for attendees to use as a quiet space throughout the conference.

 If you require Sign Language Interpreting Services, please contact firstname.lastname@example.org.